 Any responsible vaper should take proactive efforts to change their vaping practice, whether you are potentially affected by the news in the US or not.
 Changing some elements of your day-to-day routine can bring massive benefits, these include-

 Improving your health: One of the triggers found is that users who were elderly, infirm, or had poor lung health were more likely to be affected alongside the use of “home brews” of drugs and vaping products.
 If you have a history of lung conditions with your family or are at risk of infection, it is important to consult your doctor and ensure that you are in good health.
-This can easily be accompanied by cutting back a little or switching from a nicotine infused e liquid to a stimulant-free flavoured one.
+This can easily be accompanied by cutting back a little or switching from a nicotine infused e-liquid to a stimulant-free flavoured one.

 Stay informed: One of the most important parts of looking after your health is staying aware of changes to legislation or news.
 Using news aggregation apps like Feedspot allows you to view relevant articles from reliable sites and sift through poor quality reporting.
 In addition, we will always cover any breaking vaping news on our regularly updated blog page, including any offers, or regulatory changes to make sure that our customers stay informed.
-Check out our online vaping store if you want to learn more about our range of official vaping products.
+Check out our UK online vape store if you want to learn more about our range of official vaping products.